 Production of colostrum sometimes begins weeks or months prior to delivery, and some people begin leaking during pregnancy.

-Colostrum harvesting just means expressing and saving this colostrum during pregnancy.
+Colostrum harvesting is expressing and saving this colostrum produced during pregnancy.

 When can you harvest colostrum?

-Because there are some concerns that expressing milk may trigger pre-term labor in some pregnant women, it’s a good idea to discuss this with your OB or midwife and get their approval first.
+Because there are some concerns that expressing milk may trigger pre-term labor in some pregnant women, discuss harvesting colostrum with your OB or midwife and get their approval first.

-Many providers will clear you to harvest colostrum at 37 weeks, but it will depend on your situation and history.
+Many providers will clear you around 37 weeks, but it will depend on your situation and history.
+You can read more about expressing milk while pregnant here.

 How do you harvest colostrum?